adriangallery/hytopia-mcorder-dash/README.md

 ## Gameplay

 1. Click "START GAME" button when you join
+2. A new order will appear showing which items you need to find
-2. Food items will fall from above in 3 lanes
+3. Food items will be scattered randomly around the world
+4. Explore the world and walk close to items to collect them
-3. Move to catch items in the order shown at the top
+5. Collect items in the correct order shown at the top
-4. Complete orders to earn points
+6. Complete orders to earn points
+7. You have 60 seconds per order
-5. Avoid mistakes or you'll lose lives
+8. Avoid mistakes or you'll lose lives
-6. Game gets faster as you complete more orders
+9. Game gets more challenging as you complete more orders

 ## Project Structure